Tom-Gray/ANZ_test/readme.md

 `git tag Version0.1.0 && git push --tags`

+## Deploying

+The app can be run using

+`docker run -p5000:5000 -t docker.pkg.github.com/tom-gray/anz_test/anz_test:latest`

-## Risks and Steps to Productionise
+## Risks

-- docker build would be a seperately maintained base image
+- Ideally I would like to make the base image a seperately built and maintained image that other images could build from.
-- testing improvements
 - We are assuming the appropriate variables are available to the app.
+We should have some checks and decide how the app should behave if they dont exist or are not the expected format.
-- for imrpoved local testing I'd like to use a volume mount to mount the files to the docker container
+- local testing could be improved by launching a container with a volume mount to the applicaiton directory.
+This way a developer would be able to run a test by running a container instead of having to build the entire container each time they want to run the test suite.